rats-endorsements-distribution/draft-howard-rats-coserv/draft-rats-howard-coserv.md

 The CoSERV query language is intended to form the input data type for tools and services that provide access to Endorsements and Reference Values.
 This document does not define the complete APIs or interaction models for such tools and services.
 Nor does this document constrain the format of the output data that such tools and services might produce.
 The scope of this document is limited to the definition of the query language only.

 The environment characteristics of Endorsements and Reference Values are derived from the equivalent concepts in CoRIM {{-rats-corim}}.
 CoSERV therefore borrows heavily from CoRIM, and shares some data types for its fields.
 And, like CoRIM, the CoSERV schema is defined using CDDL {{-cddl}}.
-A CoSERV query can be serialized in both CBOR {{-cbor}} and JSON {{-json}} formats.
+A CoSERV query can be serialized in CBOR {{-cbor}} format.

 ## Terminology and Requirements Language